abhinav9a/chapter-booking-scraper/README.md

 It will scrape the data for property ***Chapter Kings Cross***, the booking period ***SEP 24 to AUG 25 (51 Days)*** and the room type will be ***BRONZE ENSUITE***.

 The Scraped data will be stored in Mongo DB Atlas.
 It can be viewed on this [URL](https://chapter-booking-webscraper-frontend.vercel.app/).
+This website is created using Flask and React.